 - Compulsive or risky behaviors

-On the other hand, a slow metabolism (parasympathetic neuroendocrine dominance) normally reveals the dominance of sedative nutrients.
+On the other hand, a slow metabolism (parasympathetic neuroendocrine dominance) normally reveals the dominance of several sedative nutrients.
 This may result in personality traits that include:

 - Type B personality